 How You Use It

-Their minimum repair order is a 10-disc repair kit for $29.99 ($3/disc), and a 25-disc kit comes in at $49.99 ($2/disc), but their most cost effective option is the 50-disc repair kit for $79.99 ($1.60/disc).
-So you might want to get together with friends to pool all your damaged discs together for one collective repair.
-These prices include shipping in all directions as well as the shipping containers.
-Libraries and businesses take note: high volume repairs for repeat customers (100 or more discs at a time) can be had for as little as $1 per disc (plus shipping).
+You can repair a single disc, but $2.95 plus shipping makes that a bit cost prohibitive.
+Lower prices kick in for larger orders so you might want to get together with friends to pool all your damaged discs together for one collective repair.
+Libraries and businesses take note: high volume repairs for repeat customers can be had for as little as 85 cents per disc (plus shipping).

 For convenience, you can mix and match different types of discs into one kit: data and music CDs, Wii, Playstation, PS3 and Xbox games, data and movie DVDs, even Blu-ray Discs or HD DVD discs.
 As far as the rates are concerned a dual-sided DVD counts as two (they will repair both sides) so keep that in mind when compiling your big stack 'o discs.

 No matter how careful we try to be, accidents happen.
 And kids and pets tend to be less careful with our expensive silver discs than we'd like them to be.
 But purchasing a professional quality repair machine just doesn't make economic sense to most consumers.
-With Azuradisc's "We Fix CDs" repair service, you can now take advantage of the latest disc repair technology, and get your favorite movies, music and games back up and running for under $2.00 a disc.
+With Azuradisc's by-mail disc repair service, you can now take advantage of the latest disc repair technology, and get your favorite movies, music and games back up and running for under $2.00 a disc.

 On the Web: